-A Murray Shire councillor will pursue the idea of traffic lights to be installed on a roundabout near Echuca-Moama bridge further.By Ruth Clayton
+A Murray Shire councillor will pursue the idea of traffic lights to be installed on a roundabout near Echuca-Moama bridge further.RUTH CLAYTON February 14, 2013 4:33am

 Murray Shire councillor Ian Moon will pursue the installation of traffic lights at the two roundabouts closest to the Echuca-Moama bridge, despite the idea being dismissed by the NSW Roads and Maritime services.